Kuala Lumpur: Where Modern Marvels Meet Timeless Charm

 Buses

-The bus network covers extensive areas of the city and surrounding regions.
-Puduraya serves as the main bus terminal, while the modern Imbi Bus Terminal near Pasar Rakyat handles some express services.
-Local buses complement the rail system, though traffic congestion can significantly impact journey times during peak hours.
+The bus network covers extensive urban and suburban areas.
+Local buses (Rapid KL, Go KL — the free-of-charge city center routes) complement the rail system, though traffic congestion can significantly impact journey times during peak hours.

 Taxis & Ride-Hailing